Menu

 Since January, my periods have gone a bit haywire again.
 Well, very haywire.
 There’s been no pattern at all, and I started bleeding again yesterday after only 15 days since I last did.
 Fed up is an understatement!
 I’ve been using progesterone cream for around nine months now and can’t seem to get it to control them, so I’ve made a controversial decision of going back on the contraceptive pill…

-I know many of you won’t agree, but I figured I have nothing to lose.
+I know many of you won’t agree.

 I used to be on the combined pill from ages sixteen to twenty-one, and have been off it for eighteen months, but have decided to give the POP (progestogen only pill) a go.
 With my oestrogen dominance, hopefully it’ll help to balance things out.
 I know it can cause irregular periods and acne, but I’m experiencing that right now anyway so I figured I have nothing to lose.
 I can always stop taking it, too.
 I’m just so desperate and am not sure what else to do.

 I raised my thyroid medication dosage a month or so ago again and feel a bit better for it, but still feel easily tired and have poor stamina.
-So I started Pure Encapsulations for my adrenal fatigue and thyroid – I just need to remember to take them!!
-I’ve been SO forgetful lately.

 I hope they help.